 That said, it’s better to get sorted sooner rather than later.
 The last thing you want is to find yourself panicking at the last minute and trying to get everything sorted in a mad rush.
 Speak to Mazuma to find out how we can help with the digital switch and take the stress away.

 The thought of moving your entire financial system to a new platform can be daunting - we get it.
 So if you’d prefer to spend your time developing your business and not worrying about how to set up an entirely new system, you can join the Mazuma gang and outsource your accounts to us.
+We provide a cheap accounting service for small and micro businesses, starting from just £28 per month plus VAT.
 The clock is ticking, so what are you waiting for?

 To become compliant with MTD, you need to use government approved software to record your accounts and submit your finances to HMRC.
 You can refer to HMRC’s software search tool to find out more, or you can use a reliable accountant who already uses MTD compliant software - like Mazuma - to sort it all for you.
 We know what we’d rather do!